02 / Operator ModesConfiguration

 After reading

 Production, staging, development, and mock postures must stay explicit.
-Feature flags can keep launch-mode controls visible but disabled until the connected implementation is ready.
+Feature flags can keep controls visible but disabled until the connected implementation is ready.

 Why this matters